openjs-foundation/cross-project-council/conduct/COC_TEAM_CHARTER.md

 ### Eligibility

-Primary and alternate members of the CoC Team must:
+Primary and alternate community members of the CoC Team must:

 * Commit to uphold the Foundation's [Code of Conduct][CoC]
 * Commit to uphold the Foundation's [Code of Conduct Policy][CoC Policy]